 Once we arrived at the whale shark cove, there is a mandatory briefing about the sharks and the rules that must be followed.

 I’ve snorkeled with dolphins and fish, but the size of the whale shark was overwhelming at first.
 As I adjusted to sharing the water with these massive sharks, I could begin to observe them and watching them glide thru the water was beautiful.

 While the whale sharks are huge, their throat is small, which is why they are fed the shrimp.
 Even though their mouth is big enough to easily swallow a person their throat is not.
 While their size was incredible, I didn’t feel scared.
 It was really more a feeling of awe.

-We also enjoyed pork belly, which is called humba, milk fish known as sugba, as well as kimilaw which is also called Filipino sushi.
-It is raw fish salad with vinegar, chili, onion, ginger and calamansi juice.
+We also enjoyed pork belly, which is called humba, milkfish known as sugba, as well as kimilaw which is also called Filipino sushi.
+It is a raw fish salad with vinegar, chili, onion, ginger and calamansi juice.
 I loved every meal in the Philippines.
-Not only is the food delicious, but the fact meals are family style allowed me to try many dishes at every meal.
+Not only is the food delicious, but the fact meals are family-style allowed me to try many dishes at every meal.

 The town is famous for its shoe outlet and a public market where they sell every kind of Filipino food you can imagine.
-You can find everything from lechon – whole cooked pigs, to ampao rice bundles, all kinds of fish, vegetables, more rice varieties than I knew existed, many types of seaweed, the Filipino version of rice krispy treats and of course chicaron at the Carcar Public Market.
+You can find everything from lechon – whole cooked pigs, to ampao rice bundles, all kinds of fish, vegetables, more rice varieties than I knew existed, many types of seaweed, the Filipino version of Rice Krispy treats, and of course chicharron at the Carcar Public Market.
 I could have spent all day there taking photos.

 After the market, the guide took me for a basket weaving lesson.
 Now, you might think basket weaving doesn’t sound very interesting, but if you get a lesson from a 3rd generation Filipino who was taught by his grandmother and makes a living creating them by hand in just minutes, it becomes a really fascinating experience.
 Even more fascinating was driving up to his home and seeing his 10 kids and a good dozen chickens running around the front yard, while he and his wife lounged in a hammock.